saipranav789/CS515_PROJECT_ADVENTURE_GAME/README.md

 > ### help verb:
 >
 > > I have implemented a help verb which displays all the inputs the user can give in the game and the what each input does.

+## how to play game:

+    The setting of the game takes place in a fantasy magical land which is suffering because of demon lord leviathan (The villain of the story).
+You are a warrior set out to defeat the demon lord.
+But as you are now you dont have enough magical powers to defeat him.

+    Inorder to defeat him you need to navigate through the game_map and find 6 orbs scattered across the map.
+Only with the power of the 6 orbs the demon lord can be defeated.
+In the game you will come across other items which are of no use to defeat the demon lord.
+A player can carry only 6 items in his inventory.
+You must only pick up the orbs and drop useless items you pick up on your journey.

+## winning / losing conditions:

+    The player will navigate blindly through out the map.
+You will not know what comes next when you select a direction to go.
+If the player happens to enter the demon lord's dojo before collecting the 6 orbs.
+The player will be killed by the demon lord instantly causing the player to lose.
+The player will be given the option to either restart the game from the starting room or quit the game.

+    If the player has all 6 orbs in their inventory when they enter the demon lord's dojo they win!